kousha1999/kousha1999.github.io/posts/2021/postMessage-Vulnerabilities.md

   * `window.frames`: Basically it just return an array of frames. frames are accessible by `[interator]` or simply call it `[i]` notation.
   * `HTMLIFrameElement.contentWindow`: It returns a Window object of an `<iframe>` HTML.

 * `message`: This is the data you want to send.
-The data will serialized that this feature let you send data objects like a charm.
+The data will be serialized that this feature lets you send data objects like a charm.
 The data will deserialize in the postMessage receiver.

-* `targetOrigin`: In the second parameter of `postMessage()` you can define the target (receiver) origin, also its value can be `*` that we will cover it later in this post.
+* `targetOrigin`: In the second parameter of `postMessage()`, you can define the target (receiver) origin, also its value can be `*` that we will cover later in this post.

 ### Data Sender
 Now we want to write a code that send a data to an `iframe`.